chen496/Transcript-identification-alignment-quantification/Readme.md

 Data:
 NGS128 mRNA sequence data is from a normal group, NGS130 mRNA sequence data  is from an experiment group.

+Quantification for comparative ligandomics to identify disease-associated targets in Dr. WeiLi's paper

 ![alt text](https://github.com/chen496/RNA-seq-anaysis/blob/28d493bc2e814932049a4c8ae263901b19a1d1ea/1.mRNA-seq%20alignment-Bowtie2/phase%20display.png
 )